opensandiego/sdvv-frontend/README.md

 ng serve --open
 ```

-To run the application and connect to backend database on Heroku use:
+The easiest way to run the site locally is to have it access the data using the remote development backend hosted on Heroku.
+This does not require the backend or database to be run locally.
+To do this use:
 ```
 npm run start:db:remote
 ```